DamoM73/turtle_vid_tute/lesson_5.md

 - **Run** the code.
 Did it follow your predictions?
 - We won't worry about **investigating** as there is nothing new in this code.

-Did you identify a problem when the user guesses the number before their ten guesses were used up?
+Did you identify a problem when the user guesses the number before using all ten guesses?
 The game prints `Correct!` but then continues to ask them to guess numbers.
 This is because we created a definite iteration using `for` which is set to always give ten guesses.

-What we actually want is an indefinite iteration which will loop until the user correctly guesses the number.
+What we want is an indefinite iteration that loops until the user guesses the number.
 To do this we will use a `while` loop.

 ### Using a `while` loop